PKyahhh/Virtual-Assistant/README.md

 # Virtual-Assistant
-This is a virtual assistant made purely from python
+I created this as a father's day gift for my dad.
+It is a vitual assistant made only and purely with python.